 Semaglutide in Canada: The Complete Guide to Ozempic & Wegovy

-Semaglutide has transformed weight management globally.
-Here is everything Canadians need to know - from the biology to the pharmacy counter.
+Semaglutide has transformed obesity treatment globally.
+Here is everything Canadians need to know about getting a semaglutide prescription - from clinical evidence to ordering online through a licensed Canadian provider.

 Semaglutide is the active molecule in both Ozempic and Wegovy - two medications that have become synonymous with a new era in obesity treatment.
 Originally developed by Novo Nordisk for type 2 diabetes, semaglutide's remarkable weight-loss effects in clinical trials prompted Health Canada to approve a higher-dose formulation specifically for chronic weight management.